kareemashrafessawy/kareemashrafesssawy/README.md

 - 🎓 I'm a student
 - 🐍 I'm currently working with **Python**
 - 🌐 I can create basic and responsive web pages
-- 📡 I have basic knowledge about building IoT systems
+- 📡 I have the basic knowledge about building IoT systems
 - 🌱 I'm still learning many new skills every day
 - 🤝 I'm looking to collaborate on cool projects
 - 💬 Ask me about anything!